filecc/vite-boolflix/README.md

 ## Request and Hint

-If you have something to say just head up at Instragm or Twitter. ☺️
+If you have something to say just head up at Instagram or Twitter. ☺️

 ## Author